 - 7. The risk of not having robust provisions is that the benefits to be derived from secondary use are not realised or that service information could be used or disclosed in an inappropriate manner.
 Inappropriate use would have implications for the service user whose information has been compromised, the health and social care sector organisations as the guardians with responsibility for safeguarding the information, as well as those who are using the information. - 8.
-This Bill will enable regulations to be made that establish a process which will ensure that information is only shared in very limited circumstances which are proven to be for medical or social care purposes and which will benefit health and social care or achieve some other tangible benefit that might reasonably be described as a public good. - 9.
+This Bill will enable regulations to be made that establish a process which will ensure that information is only shared in very limited circumstances which are proven to be for health care or social care purposes and which are in the public interest. - 9.
 The process will be robust, open and transparent.
 It will impose conditions on the use of the information and include penalties for those who fail to comply with these.
 This will protect the service user, the holder of the information and the individual or organisation applying to use it by establishing a clear, unambiguous framework to govern the secondary use of information.